meganz/webclient/README.md

 **js/exif.js** library that we use to read the EXIF flags from images prior to client side thumbnail creation

-**js/filedrag.js** event handlers for the upload buttons, and file&folder-drag&drop event handling for upload initialization
+**js/filedrag.js** event handlers for the upload buttons, file&folder-drag&drop event handling for upload init.

-**js/filetypes.js**
+**js/filetypes.js** contains all the supported file types based on the file extension to match icons

+**js/fm.js** core file: contains mainly file manager UI & dialog UI logic

+**js/functions.js** contains some generic functions that are used throughout the site

+**js.hex.js** HEX conversion functions